5 Powerful Action Steps to Increase Employee Engagement

 - The second part of that new definition involves having a clear understanding of what the PURPOSE is in the employee's daily work.

-In other words, workers want to know how the daily job tasks in which they engage lead to helping improve the greater good.
+In other words, workers want to know how their daily job tasks contribute to the greater good.